uchicago-cs/student-resource-guide/vscode/config.rst

 Turning off Git Integration
 ---------------------------

-Git is a version control system that is in many CS courses at UChicago.
+Git is a version control system used in many CS courses at UChicago.

 By default, VSCode has tools for working with Git installed.
 While